vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/deploy-distributed-system.md

 ### Get the pipeline

-We have provided you a pipeline file as part of the `pipeline` tag.
+You are provided a pipeline file as part of the `pipeline` tag.

 Cherry pick this into your `pal-tracker-distributed` workspace: